perses/perses/docs/datasource.md

 queries to the datasource.

 It means in case of the Prometheus datasource, if the field `direct_url` is not set, then the FE needs to use the Perses server to contact the datasource.
-For that the FE will have determinate which URL it should be used to contact the Perses server based on what kind of datasource it is used.
+For that the FE will have to determinate which URL should be used to contact the Perses server based on what kind of datasource is used.

 * datasource is at project scope.
   ```